moses-palmer/pystray/docs/usage.rst

 In order to receive notifications about user interaction with the icon, a popup menu can be added with the ``menu`` constructor argument.

-This should be an instance of ``pystray.Menu``, or a tuple that can be passed to the ``pystray.Menu`` constructor.
+This must be an instance of ``pystray.Menu``.
 Please see the reference for more information about the format.

-It will be displayed when the right-hand button has been pressed on the icon on *Windows* and *GTK+*, and when the icon has been clicked on *OSX*.
+It will be displayed when the right-hand button has been pressed on the icon on *Windows*, and when the icon has been clicked on other platforms.
 Menus are not supported on *X*.

 Menus also support a default item.
-On *Windows*, *GTK+* and *X*, this item will be activated when the user clicks on the icon using the primary button.
-On *OSX* it will be activated if the menu contains no visible entries; it does not have to be visible.
+On *Windows*, and *X*, this item will be activated when the user clicks on the icon using the primary button.
+On other platforms it will be activated if the menu contains no visible entries; it does not have to be visible.

 All properties of menu items, except for the callback, can be dynamically calculated by supplying callables instead of values to the menu item